 Continuous Evolution of Drupal

-At Unleashed Technologies, we like to say, “the web is fluid and always in motion.”
+At Unleashed, we like to say, “the web is fluid and always in motion.”
 This is especially true with community-supported open-source software, like Drupal, which has evolved dramatically over the years.

 The Drupal CMS operates using the scripting language PHP—on top of a web server and a database server—along with many other components.
 Functionality is extended using Drupal modules created and maintained by a community, or custom modules created by a development team for a specific website’s use case.
 The visual components are implemented with special modules, called “themes,” which yield structured and styled HTML, with appropriate supporting elements like CSS, JS, images, and other resources.